-This lesson covers a brief history and important concepts of computational linguistics focusing on natural language processing.
+This lesson covers a brief history and important concepts of natural language processing, a subfield of computational linguistics.

 NLP, as it is commonly known, is one of the best-known areas where machine learning has been applied and used in production software.